ibm-cloud-docs/vpc/block_storage_is_faq.md

 Block Storage for VPC is calculated hourly.
 The calculation is based on the total number of hours that the block storage volume exists on the account.
 It exists on the account until you delete the volume or you reach the end of a billing cycle, whichever comes first.
 For more information, see [Pricing](https://www.ibm.com/cloud/vpc/pricing).

-### Are there quota limits?
+### Are there limits on the number of volumes I can create?
 {: faq}
 {: #faq-block-storage-7}

+You can create up to 750 total Gen 2 block storage volumes (data and boot) per account in a region.
+To increase this [quota](/docs/vpc?topic=vpc-quotas#block-storage-quotas), open a [support case](/docs/vpc?topic=vpc-getting-help) and specifying in which zone you need more volumes.

-The quota limits for your block storage volumes based on the number of cores per instance.
-For more information about quotas and limits for your {{site.data.keyword.cloud}} Virtual Private Cloud and the resources available within it, see [Quotas](/docs/vpc?topic=vpc-quotas#quotas).
+There are also service limits for your block storage volumes based on the number of cores per instance.
+For more information, see [Service limits](/docs/vpc?topic=vpc-quotas#service-limits).

 ### After creating a data volume with specific capacity, can the capacity later be increased?
 {: faq}